 Susie Denton (Movement) is the P.E. teacher at Glacier Valley.
 Ms. Denton has a BSEd and certificates in K-8 special education and physical education.
 Ms. Denton enjoys integrating reading skills and math concepts through movement and offers dance and creative movement classes in JAMM.

 TJ Cramer (Songwriting) started has taken many poetry classes and graduated with a sociology degree and a minor in child and family development.
 TJ graduated with a Master of Arts in Teaching (MAT) in Elementary Education at UAS.

 Juneau Community Teaching Artists

 Kalei Wery (Ukulele) is the grandfather of a former JAMM students who inspired Glacier Valley when he performed Hawaiian music on the ukulele during a Family Library Night.
-He has graciously offered to help start a ukulele class as part of JAMM’s programming.
+Kalei graciously offered to help start a ukulele class as part of JAMM’s programming, and it has become an annual offering to Glacier Valley students.
+In spring 2018 Kalei expanded his program to Riverbend Elementary.